Admissions information

 How to Apply

-Apply to the College of Pharmacy and Pharmaceutical Sciences (CPPS) through the PharmCAS national application service for pharmacy schools; visit the WSU PharmCAS school page for more information regarding the application.
-Read below for our complete application process.
+Apply to the College of Pharmacy and Pharmaceutical Sciences (CPPS) through the PharmCAS national application service for pharmacy schools.

 Application Deadlines